Your Complete Guide to the Full Kitchen Remodel Process

-Here’s a summary of everything that happens in the kitchen remodeling process!
+Here’s a summary of everything that happens in the kitchen remodeling process.

-Planning the Kitchen Remodel
+Step 1: Planning the Kitchen Remodel

 You looked at all the Pinterest and Instagram references and have decided what you want.

-Now it’s time to actually plan a kitchen remodel for your home.
-This phase can last between a week to a month depending on how adamant you are about starting.
+Now it’s time to plan a kitchen remodel for your home.
+This phase can last between a week and a month depending on how adamant you are about starting.

-And if that already sounds daunting, it’s because it can be – without the help of a remodeler, that is!
+And if that already sounds daunting, it’s because it can be – without the help of a remodeler, that is.

-We make sure all measurements are taken twice, the correct supplies are ordered according to your preferences and decisions, and that the proper permits are obtained before construction begins.
+We make sure all measurements are taken twice, the correct supplies are ordered according to your preferences and decisions, and the proper permits are obtained before construction begins.

 Part of the fun of working with a remodeling company is that they also have experience with kitchen design, so any questions you have regarding what will look good in certain areas are much easier to navigate.

-Preparing for Demolition
+Step 3: Preparing for Demolition

-Yes – preparation is a part of the process for remodels!
-You don’t want to be left without a kitchen for the weeks while your kitchen is under construction.
+Yes – preparation is a part of the process for remodels.
+You don’t want to be left without a kitchen for weeks while your kitchen is under construction.

 Taking apart old cabinets, tearing down walls (if necessary), moving appliances out, building structural features, tearing up old flooring, etc.

-This stage of a kitchen remodel can take anywhere from one to six weeks depending on the scope of the project, but it essentially just involves breaking down the current design to make way for the new design!
+This stage of a kitchen remodel can take anywhere from one to six weeks depending on the scope of the project, but it essentially just involves breaking down the current design to make way for the new design.

 It can involve any number of tasks, such as making structural changes to windows, walls, and doorways, doing some rough plumbing work, and redoing mechanical and electrical wiring.
-These steps need to be done before dry wall goes in.
+These steps need to be done before drywall goes in.

-We do everything in our power to make home remodels as least-invasive as possible so you and your family can enjoy your home life until your remodel is finished!
+We do everything in our power to make home remodels as minimally invasive as possible, so you and your family can enjoy your home life until your remodel is finished.